-Adding preserved Meyer lemon to a fruit crumble brings a complex citrus flavor with a hint of spice and tanginess, enhancing the taste.
-Marinate/mascerate firm fruit such as apples or pears overnight in brown sugar and If & When Moroccan Preserved Meyer Lemon Paste for a memorable flavor with less effort and fewer ingredients.
-We tried it with rhubarb, surprisingly still in season in Southern California...in July.
+Preserved Meyer lemon adds a complex citrus flavor with a hint of spice and tanginess to fruit crumble, enhancing the overall taste.
+Marinate firm fruits like apples or pears overnight in brown sugar and If & When Moroccan Preserved Meyer Lemon Paste for deeper flavor with less effort and fewer ingredients.

 Need